youqiy/linearmodel/README.md

 A unique design in this package is that it can be used in model without intercept, and model with interactions.
 Also, the function can be applied for categorical variables.

+There are two datasets in this package.

+* `Angell` The data frame has 43 rows and 4 columns.
+* `NHANE` The data frame has 9634 rows and 4 columns.

 ## Installation
 ```
 # install packages from github